ItsRiprod/DeskThing/README.md

 2. **React Project:**
    - Build the React projects from the [superbird-custom-webapp framework](https://github.com/pajowu/superbird-custom-webapp/tree/main).

-3. **Spotify and Trello Integration:**
+3. **Spotify, Accuweather, and Trello Integration:**
-   - Obtain your Spotify authentication key.
-You should be prompted when you launch the app.
+   - Set up Spotify app
+    - Set up a spotify app and put the required keys into the
    - Set up your Trello power-up.
+   - Set up Accuweather app

 ### Detailed Setup Instructions